Presentation

 4. What do they do?

-Each EDA working group/subgroup should always have a detailed agenda for every meeting or a project description for every deliverable, as well as a summary of the meetings and a report of the results related with any deliverable pursued by the organization.
+Each EDA working group/subgroup should always have a detailed agenda for every meeting or a project description for every deliverable, as well as a summary of the meetings and a report of the results related to any deliverable pursued by the organization.

 The concept of deliverable is something that can be used or transferred to someone else.